Lenny Kravitz: Personal life

-In 1985, Kravitz met Cosby Show actress Lisa Bonet backstage at a New Edition concert in California.
+In 1985, Kravitz met actress Lisa Bonet backstage at a concert in California.
 They were close friends for two years before beginning a relationship.
-In 1987 Kravitz moved back to New York City, where The Cosby Show was produced to move in with Bonet.
-They eloped to be married in a Las Vegas ceremony on November 16, 1987, her 20th birthday.
-Kravitz, still known as Romeo Blue at the time, suddenly found himself in the headlines of tabloids.
+In 1987, Kravitz moved back to New York City, to move in with Bonet.
+They eloped in Las Vegas on November 16, 1987, her 20th birthday.
+Kravitz, still known as Romeo Blue at the time, found himself in the headlines of tabloids.
 He and Bonet had a daughter, Zoë Isabella Kravitz, on December 1, 1988, who became an actress, singer and model.
 Kravitz and Bonet separated in 1991.
 They divorced amicably in 1993.

 Kravitz dated French singer and model Vanessa Paradis from 1991 to 1996.
 He began dating Brazilian model Adriana Lima in 2001, and they lived together before becoming engaged in 2002.
-The engagement was called off in April 2003.
+The engagement was called off in August 2003.
 Lima was featured in the music video for Kravitz's 2002 single "Yesterday Is Gone (My Dear Kay)".
-He then briefly dated and was engaged to Australian actress Nicole Kidman from 2003 to 2004.
+He briefly dated and was engaged to Australian actress Nicole Kidman from 2003 to 2004.

-Kravitz identifies himself as a Christian in a religious sense "through choice" but states, "I'm also a Jew.
+Kravitz identifies himself as a Christian in a religious sense "through choice" but stated: "I'm also a Jew.
 It's all the same to me."
-During another interview, he stated, "I'm half Jewish, I'm half black, I look in-between."
-He also notes that spirituality "has been an important issue in [his] growth", citing his upbringing by parents of different faiths.
+During another interview, he stated: "I'm half Jewish, I'm half black, I look in-between."
+He notes that spirituality "has been an important issue in [his] growth", citing his upbringing by parents of different faiths.
 Such spirituality is prominently featured in many of his songs, such as the lyrics on his album Baptism, and a tattoo on his back which is inscribed with "My Heart Belongs to Jesus Christ".
 In 2011, he stated that his 2005 religious commitment to remain celibate until remarriage was unchanged.
 In a 2014 interview with Men's Health, however, he reconsidered his previous stance.
+In 2024, Kravitz reaffirmed his desire to remain celibate once again, stating that it was his father's infidelity that inspired him to make a change.
+"After the marriage, [to ex-wife Lisa Bonet] I became more like him.
+I was becoming a player...
+I didn't like it.
+I didn't want to be that guy.
+So I had to tackle that and it took years... by taking responsibility.
+Discipline.
+Not letting my own desires take over."
+Kravitz stated in the same interview that he had not been in a romantic relationship for 9 years at that point.

-In 2017, Kravitz sold his Miami Beach home for $16.5 million.
-He currently owns a house in Paris, a farm compound in Brazil, and a trailer with the surrounding land in the Bahamas.
+He owns a house in Paris, a farm compound in Brazil, and a trailer with the surrounding land in The Bahamas.

-He follows veganism with a primarily raw vegan diet, and uses his land in Brazil and the Bahamas to grow his own food.
-PETA named Kravitz one of the Most Beautiful Vegan Celebrities of 2022, along with singer/songwriter Anitta.
+He follows veganism with a primarily raw vegan diet, and uses his land in Brazil and The Bahamas to grow his own food.
+PETA named Kravitz one of the Most Beautiful Vegan Celebrities of 2022.

-He is a member of the Canadian charity Artists Against Racism, with whom he worked on a radio PSA.
+Legacy

+A street has been named after Lenny Kravitz in Saint-Jean-d'Heurs, a rural commune of France.